 - United States Institue for Theatre Technology (USITT)

 - Duse Society

 - Red Eye Theatre Project

 USITT is a student chapter of a national organization, the United States Institute for Theatre Technology.
 It serves to offer opportunities for education and practice of all technical theatre roles (lights, sound, stage management, set construction, etc.).
 Members are often placed in the crew of Pitt Rep shows, or in the two shows produced as partnerships with Pitt’s Musical Theatre Club.
 Other voluntary and employment opportunities are also offered.
 Students may also attend regional and national conferences that offer workshops, seminars, and the chance to meet professionals in the field.

-Meetings are on Fridays at noon in B-20 in the Cathedral basement.
+Meetings are on Fridays at 3:00 PM in B-20 in the Cathedral basement.

 The Performance Collaborative organizes opportunities for performance students to work their craft such as: workshops, staged readings, and student-organized productions.
 The organization acts as a vehicle for utilizing, promoting and learning from the myriad resources available in the Theatre Arts Department of the University of Pittsburgh, and it increases undergraduate involvement in the decisions made by the Theatre Department.